schlatterbeck/elbe-arm/README.rst

 supports only signed repositories currently.
 So this project sets up a signed repository with a throwaway GPG key.
-Then it starts a Webserver in the local directory (using python's built-in webserver) on a configurable port (9090 by default).
+Then it starts a Webserver in the local directory (using python's built-in webserver) on a configurable port (9999 by default).
 This webserver might pose a security risk and you should be able to kill it using ``make clean``.
 Alternatively, if that doesn't work and you want to be sure no server is running you should look for a process with the command-line similar to the following (the port might differ if you have changed it)::

-  python -m SimpleHTTPServer 9090
+  python3 -m http.server 9999

 For the local debian repository with the kernel packages you want to set the debian maintainer settings for the built debian source package::